Downside’s Boarding School Options for Forces Families

 Where Forces families can send their children to day schools, whether independent or not, these schools often don’t offer the same levels of care or attention; this is because their duty of care often ends when the school day does.
 At Downside, we are proud to offer an extremely high level of support around the clock all set within a remarkable 500-acre rural Somerset campus.

 This article explores military boarding school options for those deployed in the services and explains why Downside offers an ideal environment for such families.

-Benefits of Downside Boarding School for Military Families
+Benefits of Downside Boarding School for Forces Families

-Boarding school boasts a multitude of benefits for all families, but they can be of particular benefit for military families.
+Boarding school boasts a multitude of benefits for all families, but they can be of particular benefit for Forces families.

 Rather than finding themselves in the minority at weekends when many of their friends may go home, instead, at Downside School, they are in the majority and in the same boat as all our boarding pupils.
 Weekends at Downside are always full, busy and brimming with amazing activities that cater for both boys and girls and each individual year group.

 Our house structure caters for those families seeking a traditional military boarding school.
 Downside boarding school life centres around a six-house system which provides the best support possible.
 We ensure that at each stage of our pupils’ school lives the appropriate level of support is in place.
 This support is delivered through our house staff, tutors, health centre and our school chaplains.
 This family-like environment means that if any Forces child is struggling with any issue or is feeling homesick we will always pick it up and offer the right level of encouragement to nurture them through any tricky patch if needed.